-Bathurst Gardeners’ Club members have taken on a new goal.
-The idea came from President Karen Granger who is eager to get members more involved in the community.
+The idea came from our past President Karen Granger who was eager to get members more involved in the community.
 One way of doing this was to invite aged care residents to visit members’ gardens.
-So far residents from Cheriton and the Seymour Centre have been involved.
+Seniors are enjoying visiting many of the gardens belonging to our club members.

 Old Government Cottage

-Our current community project is the restoration of the garden at Old Government Cottage in Stanley Street, Bathurst.
+One of our community projects was the restoration of the garden at Old Government Cottage in Stanley Street, Bathurst.
 The project started in early 2013 with Bathurst Gardeners’ Club constructing and researching an historical 1850’s style kitchen garden and plants of that era.
-Bathurst District Historical Society has provided the majority of the funds for the project.
+Bathurst District Historical Society provided the majority of the funds for the project.

 The garden has several sections – picking garden, fruit trees, herb garden, vegetable garden and berries.

-The garden was opened on the 29th of March 2015 and is a bi-centenary project.
-The garden will also be included in the Bathurst Spring Spectacular gardens during the weekend of 31st October/1st November 2015.
+The garden was opened on the 29th of March 2015 and was a bi-centenary project.

 Official opening of the garden at Old Government Cottage on Sunday, 29th of March 2015.